CookingLab/cooking-lab-personal-recipe-api/README.md

 **Method:** `GET`

 **Description:** This endpoint retrieves personal recipes.
 If the `owner` parameter is provided, it filters recipes by the specified owner.
 If the `owner` parameter is not provided, it returns all recipes.
-If the `id` parameter is provided, it filters recipes by the specified id.
-If the `id` parameter is not provided, it returns all recipes.
+The `id` path is provided after `personal/{id}`, it filters recipes by the specified id.
+If the `id` path is not provided, it returns all recipes.
 Only one of the 2 parameters can be specified.

 **Parameters:**